bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

 ~~~~~~~~~~~~
 The target files are always written in NetCDF-4 (enhanced model) file format.
 If the NetCDF-4 Classic file format is needed the standard nccopy tool can be used for conversion.
+When the REGULAR_GAUSSIAN_GRID is chosen as target grid and a regional subset which crosses the
+prime meridian is also defined the the aggregation or the subsetting process will not work.
+This affects
+the predefined regions WESTERN_EUROPE_AND_MEDITERRANEAN and AFRICA.

 Installation